 The Executive Cabinet

 In ASUCR, the Executive Branch is also known as the ‘Executive Cabinet’.
-The Executive Cabinet is a representative body composed of five Executive Officers and six non-voting Directors.
-These officers and directors are elected by the student body At-Large.
+The Executive Cabinet is a representative body composed of the offices of eight (8) Executive Officers and six (6) non-voting Directors.
+These officers and directors are elected by the student body At-Large, and oversee ASUCR's 20+ internal committees.
+The Executive Cabinet serves the student body At-Large through direct advocacy to administrators, projects and initiatives alongside various campus departments and resources, and community partnerships, collaborations, and activism.

 Hello Highlanders!
 My name is Leila Haidar, I'm a fourth year Biology Major with a minor in Political Science, and I'm excited to serve you as this year's ASUCR President, the head of the Executive Branch!